 - After 1 year, breastfeeding can be continued if mutually desired by the mother and her infant.

 According to the AAP, breastfeeding reduces the risk of sudden infant death syndrome (SIDS) by more than one-third.
-Also, there is a 15% to 30% reduction in adolescent and adult obesity in breastfed infants compared with those who are not breastfed.1 NICHD-supported research suggests that some of the fatty acids contained in breast milk play important roles in helping brain development.2
+Also, adolescent and adult obesity is reduced by up to nearly one-third in breastfed infants compared with those who are not breastfed.1 NICHD-supported research suggests that some of the fatty acids contained in breast milk play important roles in helping brain development.2

 Breastfeeding is beneficial to the mother, too: